Chester Zoo: Mkomazi National Park Painted Dogs Conserve

 In 2011, a new exhibit housing African wild dogs on the site of the former Przewalski's horse paddock was opened.
 In the style of an African Research Station with an African Village, the exhibit has a dry landscape with fake kopje stones.
 Joining the pack of African wild dogs in secondary exhibits are aardvarks and rock hyraxes.
 The exhibit was incorporated into the Heart of Africa development in 2025 and the aardvark exhibit relocated.

 Aquarium

 The aquarium, built by George Mottershead's daughter and son-in-law, was a small, traditional building which opened to the public in 1952.
 It housed a varied collection of freshwater and marine fish, aquatic invertebrates and amphibians.
 It has had notable success breeding seahorses and achieved the first captive breeding of the freshwater motoro stingray.

 Other notable fish include epaulette sharks, mudskippers and Lake Malawi cichlids.
 The aquarium closed in September 2025 due to safety concerns raised by structural engineers.
 All fish and aquatic species were moved to new homes around the zoo or cared for behind the scenes.
 The zoo has announced that a new aquarium will be developed on the site of the former orangutan house.

+Marmot Mania/Mongoose Mania

+Marmot Mania opened in 2002 and housed prairie dogs.
+In 2010, dwarf mongooses replaced the prairie dogs and it was renamed Mongoose Mania.
+The exhibit featured a network of tunnels beneath the enclosure through which children could crawl, then stand up in plastic domes to view the animals at eye level.
+The exhibit closed in 2022.
+Prior to the mongoose and prairie dog exhibits, the area had been a children's petting farm (closed in 2001 after an outbreak of foot-and-mouth disease) and later a picnic lawn.

+Western paddocks

+Prior to its redevelopment as Heart of Africa, the west side of the Zoo housed grass paddocks supporting grazing groups of Grevy's zebras, sitatunga, Kirk's dik-diks, scimitar-horned oryx, eastern bongos, lesser kudus and roan antelopes.

+The zoo's Przewalski's horses left the collection in 2009 to make way for the African wild dog enclosure.
+Other animals previously housed here included Père David's deer, red-necked wallabies, ostriches and emus.